ShaunCurtis/Blazr.VSA/Documents/Aggregates.md

 Aggregates are a fundimental building block of applications that address this problem.

-Consider an aggregate a black box.
+An aggregate is a black box.
 All changes are applied to the black box, not the individual objects within it.
-The black box contains the logic to ensure application consistency.
+The black box applies the changes and applies the logic to ensure consistency of the entities within the box.

-A key point to note us that an aggregate only has purpose when you change an object to which those rules apply.
-If you are just displaying or listing, you dont need the expense
+A key point is an aggregate only has purpose in a mutation context.
+You don't need an aggregate to list or display data.

-Delete a line item in an invoice through the aggregate, and it tracks the deletion of the item, calculates the new total amount and updates the invoice.
-Persist the aggregate to the data store, and the aggregate holds the state information to apply the necessary update/add/delete actions as a *Unit of Work* to the data store.
+Delete a line item in an invoice and the aggregate needs to track the deletion of the item, calculate the new total amount and updates the invoice.
+Persist the aggregate to the data store, and the aggregate needs to hold the necessary state information to apply the appropriate update/add/delete actions as a *Unit of Work* to the data store.

-The aggregate provides the invoice and line items as read only objects.
-No modifications allowed.

 ## The Classic Invoice Example